Engagement Ring Styles

 Here is a Solitaire Engagement Ring with the accompanying enhancer.
 The solitaire sits inside the enhancer for the look of a single, larger ring.

-Solitaire Setting – This is the most common of the engagement ring styles. a solitaire features a simple, slim metal band with a single stone at the center.
+This is the most common of the engagement ring styles.
+A solitaire engagement ring features a simple, slim metal band with a single stone at the center.

 WE WILL ASSUME YOU HAVE SEEN A SOLITAIRE ENGAGEMENT RING